 The perfect end:

 Santa Barbara has a thriving tourism industry to which many of its restaurants cater.
 The Independent, Santa Barbara’s alt-weekly newspaper, gave The Lark the “Funk Zone Epicenter Award,” for the way it has tethered the Urban Wine Trail by providing a centralized restaurant.
-The seasonal, gourmet fare is served at community tables, straddling an ambience that is at once upscale and familial.
-Crispy brussels sprouts are contemporary and unique with Medjool dates, sesame and lime.
+The seasonal, gourmet fare is served at community tables, straddling an ambiance that is at once upscale and familial.
+Crispy brussels sprouts are contemporary and unique with Medjool dates, sesame, and lime.
 All of the veggies on this menu are fresh and well-executed, but the seafood and meat dishes are the true standouts.
 Executive chef Jason Paluska nails nose-to-tail dining with plates like smoked pork belly and bone marrow crusted beef cheeks.
 It’s the ultimate end to your day as a Santa Barbara local.
 Reservations are highly recommended.